mlatcl/old_internal/terms-of-service.md

 Visitors may post content as long as it is not obscene, illegal, defamatory, threatening, infringing of intellectual property rights, invasive of privacy or injurious in any other way to third parties.
 Content has to be free of software viruses, political campaign, and commercial solicitation.

 We reserve all rights (but not the obligation) to remove and/or edit such content.
-When you post your content, you grant [name] non-exclusive, royalty-free and irrevocable right to use, reproduce, publish, modify such content throughout the world in any media.
+When you post your content, you grant ML@CL non-exclusive, royalty-free and irrevocable right to use, reproduce, publish, modify such content throughout the world in any media.

 ## License and Site Access